 To calculate the valuation charge, part of the block’s AUV is allocated to each unit based on its unit entitlement percentage.
 The unit entitlement percentage is the percentage that a unit holds compared with the overall unit complex.
 You then apply the rating factor to that part of the average unimproved value (see Table 2 below).
 The calculation looks like this:

-Unit properties = fixed charge + (AUV x unit entitlement percentage x rating factor)
+Unit properties = fixed charge + ((AUV x rating factor) x unit entitlement percentage)

-Charges for unit title properties in 2017-18 have been calculated on the Average Unimproved Value of the residential portion of the total unit complex and your residential unit entitlement.
+Charges for residential unit title properties in 2018-19 have been calculated on the Average Unimproved Value of the residential portion of the total unit complex and your residential unit entitlement.
 The formula used to calculate charges for residential units is:

 Please note that the unit entitlement used in the above calculation methods is the individual unit portion of the total aggregate of residential properties in the complex.

-The valuation charge for different property categories in 2017–18 is as follows:
+The variable valuation charges for different property categories in 2018–19 is as follows: